Super Lucky's Tale: PlotSuper Lucky’s Tale follows Lucky Swiftail, a curious and brave fox on a quest to find his inner strength and help his sister Lyra protect the Book of Ages, inside of which exist entire worlds and characters. The game's antagonist is a cat named Jinx, a mysterious villain who is trying to steal the Book of Ages for his own nefarious purposes. Along the way, Lucky encounters a supporting cast of friends and adversaries. Lucky must confront the Kitty Litter, Jinx's mischievous children. Lucky also meets friends and allies along the way, including misplaced Yetis, Kookie Spookies, a village of farming worms, and other colorful characters, all of whom live inside the Book of Ages and who, without Lucky's help, will fall prey to Jinx and the Kitty Litter's evil machinations.

+Reception

-ReceptionSuper Lucky's Tale received "mixed or average" reviews, according to review aggregator Metacritic.
+Super Lucky's Tale received "mixed or average" reviews, according to review aggregator website Metacritic.

 Ryan McCaffrey from IGN gave a mediocre rating, and said that "poor controls and a lousy camera doom the otherwise adorable-critter platformer".
 McCaffrey found it particularly disappointing as he very much wanted to like the character and the concept of the game as the Xbox brand "could use a decent answer to Nintendo in the 3D platformer genre".
 Kallie Plagge from GameSpot found the game to be somewhat generic, noting its limited camera controls to be frustrating and added: "It's easy to imagine how Super Lucky's Tale would be the highlight of a younger kid's weekend, but it has little to offer anyone looking for an enjoyably challenging 3D platformer".

 Cody Perez from GameRevolution rated the game positively and considered Super Lucky's Tale to be another example of the 3D platformer genre's "renaissance of sorts" in the year 2017.
-To him, the game's strengths include its colorful and varied worlds, Lucky's signature burrow ability, the voluminous amount of collectibles to search for, and a nice mix between 2D and 3D levels, while it's weaknesses include an overly short main story and "bizarre camera design".
+To him, the game's strengths include its colorful and varied worlds, Lucky's signature burrow ability, the voluminous amount of collectibles to search for, and a nice mix between 2D and 3D levels, while its weaknesses include an overly short main story and "bizarre camera design".

 Jeremy Peeples from Hardcore Gamer praised the game's graphics and the fast pace of its action.
 He summarized it as a "fine 3D platformer" which "blends in more types of platforming than most entries in the genre and keeps the collect-a-thon to a minimum", and controls well outside of some camera issues.
 For Peeples, the game's biggest flaw is its inability to leave a deeper impression, even though most elements were handled reasonably well.

 Chris Carter from Destructoid gave the game a 7 out of 10 calling it "a clean, responsive platformer" and noted its controls are "an achievement given how sloppy some mechanics are in recent mascot platformers".
 Nevertheless, Carter's criticisms about the game included an underwhelming "reward loop", and a lack of quality of life features as he struggled to keep himself informed with his progress for collectible items that he may have missed out on.

 Ray Carsillo from Electronic Gaming Monthly gave a negative review and called it "subpar".
 He summarized that ultimately, Super Lucky's Tale is "unrealized potential" when it could have served as a solid entry point for a new franchise.
 For Carsillo, Lucky's cute and colorful world is held back by the game's "poor controls, a terrible camera, and just overall lackluster gameplay".